-Remember, the key for skin cycling to help with acne is to avoid over irritation and inflammation of the skin.
+Remember, the key for skin cycling is to avoid over irritation and inflammation of the skin.

 After applying your retinol, next you apply moisturizer.
 A great antioxidant based moisturizer is our Vitamin C Creme and contains a non-irritating form of vitamin c called ascorbyl palmitate plus other antioxidants and humectants such as glycerin.

 There may be some information that you shouldn't combine vitamin c with retinol because the pH levels are different, but it is fine if you just wait about half hour which gives each ingredient plenty of time to be absorbed by the skin.